uselagoon/lagoon-sync/README.md

 # Useful things
 ## Updating lagoon-sync

-It's possible to safely update your lagoon-sync binrary by running the `selfUpdate` command.
+It's possible to safely update your lagoon-sync binary by running the `$ lagoon-sync selfUpdate` command.

 ```
 $ lagoon-sync selfUpdate